-- 4.3.3 Although the apportionment percentage is applied in each tax period, for practical purposes, a municipality may calculate the percentage based on the previous year's financial statements.
-The percentage so calculated must then be applied in every tax period throughout the new financial year as an estimate.
-The apportionment percentage that was used as an estimate must be re-calculated in accordance with the municipality's audited financial statements and the necessary VAT adjustment made within six months after the municipality's financial year-end. - 4.3.4 A municipality that is unable to perform the re-calculation and adjustment within the six-month period referred to in 4.3.3 must approach the Commissioner and request an extension by submitting a VAT ruling application by e-mail to VATRulings@sars.gov.za or by facsimile to 086 540 9390.
+- 4.3.4 A municipality that is unable to perform the re-calculation and adjustment within the six-month period referred to in 4.3.3 must approach the Commissioner and request an extension by submitting a VAT ruling application by e-mail to VATRulings@sars.gov.za or by facsimile to 086 540 9390.
 All ruling applications made under section 41B must comply with section 79 of the Tax Administration Act, 2011, excluding section 79(4)(f) and (k) and (6). - 4.3.5 The formal assignment of functions by national or provincial government falls within the ambit of the "enterprise" activities carried on by a municipality, provided the activity does not fall within the ambit of section 12.
 Any consideration charged, must be included in "a" in the Formula.
 Any payment received as a result of the national or provincial government providing financial assistance to enable the municipality to carry out the formally assigned activity is regarded as a "grant" as defined and must be included in "a" in the Formula. - 4.3.6 The activities for which a municipality is appointed as agent by provincial government do not fall within the ambit of the enterprise carried on by the municipality.
 Only the amount charged for the taxable supply of such agency service to provincial government must be included in "a" in the Formula. - 4.4 The VAT incurred and paid for directly on the supply of goods or services associated with provincial government mandates, referred to as "unfunded mandates", is regarded as being incurred in the course or furtherance of the municipality's enterprise, provided the provincial government mandated activity is not exempt under section 12.
 The VAT may be deducted in full when the expenses concerned are incurred wholly for purposes of use, consumption or supply in the course of making taxable supplies.
-Alternatively, the VAT may be deducted in part in accordance with the Formula if the expenses concerned are incurred for mixed purposes. - 4.5 The deduction of input tax in all cases is subject to the documentary and other requirements set out in sections 16(2), 16(3), 17 and 20 being met. - 4.6 The Commissioner may, on written application, consider the exclusion of extraordinary income which may create a distortion in the Formula.
+Alternatively, the VAT may be deducted in part in accordance with the Formula if the expenses concerned are incurred for mixed purposes. - 4.5 The deduction of input tax in all cases is subject to the documentary and other requirements set out in sections 16(2), 16(3), 17 and 20 being met. - 4.6 The Commissioner may, on written application, consider the exclusion of extraordinary income6 which may create a distortion in the Formula.
 The written application for a VAT ruling under section 41B must be submitted to the centralised e-mail address or facsimile number referred to in 4.3.4.

-&lt;sup>6 This would generally be non-recurring income due to exceptional circumstances.
+6 This would generally be non-recurring income due to exceptional circumstances.